ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 Key considerations are:

 - Public versus private DNS name resolution: Ability to provide DNS-based access to users on the public internet versus internal DNS-based communication within your private environment.
-- Integration with other existing DNS systems:** integrating your on-premises DNS service with your cloud environment. {{site.data.keyword.cloud_notm}} provides a flexible approach to DNS name resolution for systems hosted in classic environments.
+- Integration with other existing DNS systems: Integrating your on-premises DNS service with your cloud environment. {{site.data.keyword.cloud_notm}} provides a flexible approach to DNS name resolution for systems hosted in classic environments.

-- Public DNS name resolution*: Translates human-friendly names into computer-readable addresses.
+- Public DNS name resolution: Translates human-friendly names into computer-readable addresses.
     - Use the [DNS interface](/docs/dns?topic=dns-how-to-use-the-dns-interface) in the {{site.data.keyword.cloud_notm}} Portal to manage your zones and records.
 The domain can be hosted by any third-party provider.
 Set the name server (NS) record to the provided IBM name servers.
     - Use the DNS function provided with {{site.data.keyword.cis_short}}.
 Domain name control must be delegated to {{site.data.keyword.cis_short}}.
 - Private DNS name resolution: allows integration with your on-premises DNS server over private connectivity.